INIT-REF/ASM_Euler/README.md

 Also, I'm sure I could have saved quite a lot of instructions and registers by using the stack effectively etc...

+### 024
+I used the an implementation of the [Lehmer code](https://en.wikipedia.org/wiki/Lehmer_code) to solve this.
+It has the advantage that you can directly compute the Nth permutation without needing to build the ones in between.
+The `updatestring` function shifts all digits from the current index one step to the left, so that the remaining digits form a "shorter" array where the already selected digits are missing.